FREE CONSULTATION (314) 361-4300

 You Have a Permanent Disability

 Often, workers with permanent disabilities are unable to return to their previous occupations and must learn new skills to support themselves and their families.
-This can be a difficult and costly process and may require extensive retraining or even vocational rehabilitation.
+This process can be difficult and costly and may require extensive retraining or vocational rehabilitation.

 You’re Facing Extensive Medical Bills